choderalab/ensembler/README.md

 (templates/templates.fa), and a set of template structures (templates/structures/[id].pdb).
-The subsequent model-building and refinement scripts can thus be run using any set of data specified in this way, allowing the GatherTargets.py and GatherTemplates.py scripts to be bypassed or modified if necessary.
+The subsequent model-building and refinement scripts can thus be run using any set of data specified in this way, allowing the MSMSeederGatherTargets and MSMSeederGatherTemplates scripts to be bypassed or modified if necessary.
 The main restrictions are that modified residues (e.g. phosphotyrosines) cannot be included, and that ids and residues in the templates.fa file must match with the template structure files.